kiranvaidhya/personal-website/content/authors/admin/_index.md

     url: https://www.radboudumc.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include medical image analysis, computer vision, and deep learning.
+bio: My research interests revolve around the use of AI in radiology.

 # Interests to show in About widget
 interests:
-  - Medical Image Analysis
+  - Artificial intelligence
-  - Lung Cancer Screening
+  - Radiology
-  - Computer Vision
+  - Medical image analysis
-  - Deep Learning
+  - Lung cancer screening

 # Education to show in About widget
 education: